vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-fluent-bit/install-advanced-fluent-bit.md

         {note:warn}

-        An incorrectly specified settings code can lead to errors during installation or the add-on is inoperable.
+        Incorrect configuration of the add-on code might lead to issues during the installation process or render the add-on inoperable.

         {/note}